smart-led-suite/led-blaster/README.md

    the char is 'i'.
    this creates LED objects and fades them to the set brightness.

 commands for defining fadetime etc. are yet to come.

+##example

+if you have pins 18,19 and 20 defined and want to set all of them to brightness 1000 you have to write `s18:1000;19:1000;20:1000;` to `/dev/led-blaster`

 #Installation of a Release